 Young heroines: Hafiza Qasimi wins sponsorship award for commitment to MV!

-Hafiza Qasimi, the 26-year-old, who has lived in Rostock since 2023, is an inspiring example of perseverance and commitment.
-She fled from Afghanistan, where she worked as an artist and gave painting lessons for children and women.
-In Rostock she plans to establish an artist collective that is supposed to inspire young people for global justice and social change.
-Your initiative, which is committed to increasing the visibility of the migrant community, is supported by various actions and empowerment training[Rostock Town Hall].
+Hafiza Qasimi, the 26-year-old who has lived in Rostock since 2023, is an inspiring example of perseverance and commitment.
+She fled Afghanistan, where she worked as an artist and gave painting lessons to children and women.
+In Rostock she is planning to found an artist collective that will inspire young people about global justice and social change.
+Their initiative, which is committed to increasing the visibility of the migrant community, is supported by various campaigns and empowerment training[Rostock Town Hall].

 Gut Fellerson in Borrentin is not only a place for art, but also offers numerous art workshops for young families.
-Promoting such cultural contact points is an important step in developing creative potential and strengthening a sense of community.[Rathaus Rostock]
+Promoting such cultural contact points is an important step in developing creative potential and strengthening a sense of community.[Rostock Town Hall]

-This year's “World Change” series of events bears the motto “A shared world?”
-And comprises around 70 different formats, including workshops, readings, film evenings and discussions.
-Over 40 initiatives and clubs coordinate these varied events together.
-The financing is carried out by commitment Global, the North German Foundation for the Environment and Development as well as various other supporters.[Rathaus Rostock]
+This year's “weltwechsel” event series has the motto “A divided world?” and includes around 70 different formats, including workshops, readings, film evenings and discussion groups.
+Over 40 initiatives and associations coordinate these varied events together.
+Funding comes from Engagement Global, the North German Foundation for Environment and Development and various other supporters.[Rostock Town Hall]

-This initiative is part of a larger network that is also committed to young commitment in other regions such as North Rhine-Westphalia and Austria.
-In North Rhine-Westphalia, the network invites young people to get involved in a globally fair and sustainable world.
-People like Gifty, Feras, Klaas and Svenja come into play here who offer support in the development of ideas and are active in commitment fairs and workshops.[A world network NRW]
+This initiative is part of a larger network that also promotes young engagement in other regions such as North Rhine-Westphalia and Austria.
+In North Rhine-Westphalia, the network invites young people to get involved in a globally just and sustainable world.
+This is where people like Gifty, Feras, Klaas and Svenja come into play, who offer support in developing ideas and are active at engagement fairs and workshops.[One World Network NRW]

-In addition, the “Global Districts” project from Südwind Tirol is launched in Austria, which is aimed at young adults between the ages of 15 and 30.
-The aim is to raise awareness and enable them to develop and enable them to develop local projects and to actively contribute in their communities.
+In addition, the “Global Districts” project is being launched in Austria by Südwind Tirol, which is aimed at young adults between the ages of 15 and 30.
+The aim is to sensitize them to civil society engagement and to enable them to develop local projects and get actively involved in their communities.
 This also includes creative activities, workshops and digital campaigns to raise awareness of global justice.[Development.at]

 This shows that the commitment of young people is an important building block for a fairer world.
 The initiatives in Rostock, North Rhine-Westphalia and Austria are outstanding examples of how collaboration and creativity can bring about real change.
 But that's just the beginning: collective efforts and a clear vision are crucial to continuing to advance social change and global justice in the future.